 |Giving Period Closes

 |Wednesday, August 28

 Thank You to 2023 Tin Cup Challenge participants!

 Tin Cup Challenge Grant Program

 The Community Foundation of Teton Valley hosts the Tin Cup Challenge Grant Program annually.
-This program encompasses an 8-week, streamlined giving period for all participating nonprofits.
+This program encompasses a 6-week, streamlined giving period for all participating nonprofits.
 The Foundation solicits gifts for all participating organizations with a box mailer to all Teton County, ID and Alta, WY residents and continues to market the campaign over the entire giving period.
 The 3rd Saturday in July marks the culmination of everyone’s efforts on Tin Cup Event Day.
-This celebration includes a community race and family-friendly, nonprofit booths at the Driggs City Park.

 During the giving period, the Foundation and its Board work double-time to solicit donations for the Challenger Fund.
 The Challenger Fund covers the cost of Event Day, gift processing, and provides a matching grant (of variable percentage) to participating nonprofits for the first $25K they bring in during the giving period.